StatTrakR0/ScannerBackend/README.md

 mvn spring-boot:run
 ```
 ## Definitely needs to be changed
-1. @CrossOrigin("http://localhost:4200") in folder FileController(replace with the port you will use in angular)
+1. @CrossOrigin("http://localhost:4200") in folder "FileController"(replace with the port you will use in angular)
+2. Change "application.properties"
+3. java version 1.8